ayush4ise/budgeted-attack-defense-game/README.md

 ## Doubts/Suggestions

+- Should the random allocation method be completely random for the given parameter value for plotting?
 - Effect of valuations on estimated utility functions (and results) can be studied.
 - Effect of budget too can be studied.